 “On-premise” generally equates to “large organization”, and there is continuous disruption in this part of the DAM world.
 This comes from cloud DAMs gaining acceptance, as well as a re-arrangement of the chairs on the on-prem deck.
 Among on-prem DAMs, Open Source or pseudo-open source DAMs replace proprietary systems, and “hybrid” is an increasingly common message from those “DAMs formerly known as on-premise.”

 DAM systems tend to prioritize specific phases of the asset lifecycle.
 Some DAMs are most focused on collaboration, as assets are being ingested and created, while some merely exist to aggregate “ready to publish” content and bring it out to multiple channels.
 Archival can be handled by a DAM, or (more typically) by an integrated archival system.

 Because our company focuses on InDesign automation, we’re most interested in the creation phase, yet we’ve talked for hours with companies that focus downstream: you don’t need a Silicon Connector if your staff never touch InDesign.
-Some DAMs are used solely to deliver content, or to deliver content and track who sees it.
+Some DAMs solely deliver content, or deliver content and track who sees it.

 Media/rendition focus: web vs. print, video vs. VR…

 Perhaps at the outset I should have talked about what an “asset” really is.
 Early DAMs primarily managed graphic assets, and usually these were either print assets or web assets.
 As DAM evolved, management of parallel print and web versions of an asset proliferated, as well as video and other forms of media.
 There is now the concept of “MAM” or Multimedia Asset Management, as its own thing.
 To be considered modern, DAMs these days must at least pretend to manage multimedia, and some DAMs do quite a good job at things like transcoding between video formats.

 So those are some DAM characteristics and perspectives.
 Let’s look at 10 specific digital asset management systems.